Hi Soma,

 From India, Kolkata

-The DA increases are announced every 2-3 months by the government, separately for urban and rural and industrial workers.
-They also announce DA increase of central government employees.
-You can get the information from NIC and from published reports in newspapers
+DA increases are announced every 2-3 months by the government, separately for urban, rural, and industrial workers.
+The government also announces DA increases for central government employees.
+You can obtain this information from NIC and published reports in newspapers.

 From India, Mumbai